ckinan/portfolio/website/blog/2020-03-07-netlify-functions.md

 };
 ```

 Here, `GREETING` is your environment variable.
-This is why you "hide" certain values you don't want to share publicly to your clients behind a serverless function like this.
+This is how you "hide" certain values you don't want to share publicly to your clients behind a serverless function like this.
 Even if your source code is public in Github, you won't need to have secret information in your code, but in environment variables like so.

 In the above example, if you are running:

-- Locally: Follow this comment https://github.com/netlify/netlify-lambda/issues/118#issuecomment-506973346
+- Locally: Follow instructions in this link https://github.com/netlify/netlify-lambda/issues/118#issuecomment-506973346
 - On Netlify: Just create an environment variable under `Project > Settings > Build & Deploy > Environment` option.

 ![Netlify-Env-Var](assets/img/netlify-functions-env-var.png)

-Some particular configurations to run it locally are required: https://github.com/netlify/netlify-lambda/issues/118#issuecomment-506973346

 ## Final thoughts